WhoisNeon/Chande/README.md

 ## 👋 About Chande!?

 Chande!? is a simple, fast, and customizable web application designed to display real-time currency exchange rates.
-It allows users to select and reorder their preferred currencies, toggle between dark and light themes, and use a built-in calculator for quick conversions.
+It allows users to select and reorder their preferred currencies, toggle between dark and light themes.
 Built as a Progressive Web App (PWA), it offers a seamless experience across devices.

 ---